matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/block-view.md

 ## View all blocks

-With each block is packed with information, you can click on a block number to see all the details of that specific block.
+You can click on a block number to see all the details of that specific block.
 If you want to browse more blocks, click the [Blocks](https://explorer.zksync.io/blocks/) section of the navigation menu.
 Use the pagination to navigate to the next page.

 However, if you have already left the homepage, you can always search for any block by typing in the block number.